Carnavalet - History of Paris Museum

 The numerous private mansions dotted throughout the Marais district contain a wealth of treasures as fascinating as their architecture, which in itself makes the visit worthwhile.
 As examples, the Hôtel Salé today houses the collections of the Picasso-Paris Museum while the treasures of the Museum of the Art and History of Judaism can be discovered at the Hôtel de Saint-Aignan.

 A little further on, pay a visit to Victor Hugo’s apartment which you’ll find in Place des Vosges, one of the finest squares in Paris.
+The work of the famous writer is revealed through the furniture, objects and works of art that belonged to him or that he created himself.

 Access and contact